oslabs-beta/DenoStore/README.md

 **Oak**

-Denostore uses the popular middleware framework Oak https://deno.land/x/oak to setup routes for handling GraphQL queries and optionally using the *GraphQL Playground IDE*.
+Denostore uses the popular middleware framework Oak https://deno.land/x/oak to set up routes for handling GraphQL queries and optionally using the *GraphQL Playground IDE*.
 Like DenoStore, Oak will be installed directly from deno.land the first time you run your server unless you already have it cached.

 **Using v10.2.0 is highly recommended**